Wednesday, September 18, 2024

 Not July 2024.

-One June morning, she invited me to her home for coffee.
+One June morning, a few weeks ago, she invited me to her home for coffee.
 I arrived and followed her into the kitchen.
 She opened the fridge, removed her creamer, and added it to a cup of cold coffee sitting on the counter.
 She then took her mug to the table.
 She forgot to ask me if I wanted to make my coffee.
 I didn’t say anything, but we sat and talked.

 My sweet friend repeated herself more than once, and I knew something was amiss.
 Mary’s memory and vocabulary were exceptional.
 I kept looking for unsafe behavior but found none.
-After our visit, I assured myself she was safe.
-I left.
+After our visit, I assured myself she was secure, and I left.
 I’m not always with it early in the day, so I thought Mary might be like me on that morning.

 The doctor said Mary had health issues, but they weren’t severe.
 So that’s good, right?